etherealgemini/OCE_iGEM_Modeling/README.md

 ## Where we are right now

-Now, we have finished some part and are working on several things.
+Now, we have finished some parts and are working on several things.
 Check out the TODO list!

 ## TODO

-1. Draw the path of whole project, including the chemical reaction and gene regulation.
+1. Draw the path of the whole project, including the chemical reaction and gene regulation.
 2. Modeling the formaldehyde operon and the related formaldehyde degradation process.
 3. Modeling the formaldehyde sensor part.
 4. Modeling the algae/e.coli coculture system.